dhruvd25/IMFS-Challenge/README.md

 ## Utility functions
 - __./utils/dbutils__: Database utility function to query and write against database.
 Current code hardcodes database location in class, should be modified to pass another location

+- __./utils/dataprep__: Utility functions used to clean up data.
+Methods included:
+    - getting historical pricing data from yfinance api
+    - processing historical pricing information for given ticker to preserver required information
+    - Wrapper class to process and write data to database
+    - Function to create required tables in database with appropriate schema

 ## Database

 - __ticker_info__: Table to store attributes relating to a given ticker